HackerBurscht/PROG22/README.md

 - Welche Optionen oder auch Spezialitäten existieren

 #### User commands
 The following commands  can be used in the web app.
-They just have to be entered as "meals" on the planning page.
+They simply have to be entered as "meals" on the planning page.
-"r" :   changes the day to a random meal
+- "r" :   changes the day to a random meal
-"f" :   changes the day to a forgotten meal
+- "f" :   changes the day to a forgotten meal
-"-" :   keeps the day unplanned.
+- "-" :   keeps the day unplanned.

 ### Architecture
 - Hier bei Bedarf eine kurze Beschreibung des Ablaufs des Programms auf Code Ebene z.B. als Ablaufdiagramm.